gallofeliz/my-own-ip-camera/README.md

 ## Features

+- Go to http://camHostOrIP/ to have URLS and actions
 - Video (one size) RTSP + HLS + RTMP "on demand"
 - Image directly from camera if possible else from video stream